Easy Badges

 EZProximity Clamshell Cards.

-2080PGSMV is the most commonly ordered iClass® clamshell card.
+2080PGSMVis the most commonly ordered iClass® clamshell card.

 What is a HID Key Fob?
 How do I get Replacements?